ZHassanQ/Wii-Mod-Guide/README.md

 ---

-- [BootMii Config Editor](https://oscwii.org/library/app/BootMiiConfigurationEditor) Allows you to modify the video, autoboot, and bootdelay options from the BootMii ini file (sd:/bootmii/bootmii.ini) directly on the wii.
+- [BootMii Config Editor](https://oscwii.org/library/app/BootMiiConfigurationEditor) Allows you to modify the video, autoboot, and bootdelay options from the BootMii ini file.
 - [BrawlStats](https://oscwii.org/library/app/brawlstats) BrawlStats reads your Smash Bros.
 Brawl save data and shows you a lot of information that the game hides!
 - [CleanRip](https://oscwii.org/library/app/CleanRip) A tool to backup your Gamecube/Wii Discs via IOS58.
 - [GCMM](https://oscwii.org/library/app/gcmm) A memory card manager for Wii/GC.